Lizzy Mercier Descloux: Death

 In 2003, she was diagnosed with ovarian and colon cancers, from which she died the following year.
-Fellow new wave musician and ZE labelmate Cristina dedicated a song on the 2004 re-release of her album Sleep It Off to Mercier Descloux, "chère copine in adversity...In loving memory of her talent, her courage, and her kindness."
+Fellow no wave musician and ZE labelmate Cristina dedicated a song on the 2004 re-release of her album Sleep It Off to Mercier Descloux, "chère copine in adversity...In loving memory of her talent, her courage, and her kindness."

-After her death, Esteban worked with the record label Light in the Attic to reissue some of her recordings.
+After her death, Esteban worked with Light in the Attic Records to reissue some of her recordings.